maxtkc/mvths-wiki/docs/070xf-sumo-line-sensor.rst

 #.
 Connect the signal lead (OUT) of the sensor to the input lead of your multimeter and the ground lead to ground.
 I recommend using the alligator leads for this.
 #.
 Set the meter to measure voltage.
 #.
 Power your circuit with either a USB cable or your battery supply.
 #.
-Place a light or white object infront of your sensor and note the voltage.
+Place a light or white object infront of your sensor and record the voltage.
 #.
-Place a dark or black object infront of your sensor and note the voltage.
+Place a dark or black object infront of your sensor and record the voltage.
 #.
 Is the voltage higher or lower with a white object infront of the sensor?
 #.
 Does it matter how far away the objects are from the sensor?
 #.
 Repeat your tests at approximately 5mm which is the ideal sensing range for the sensor.

 #.
 Record the highest and lowest voltage values in your notebook.
 Include correct units.